 Prior to mapping, individual Landsat imagery requires pre-processing to enhance the utility of the data for accurate mapping of land cover change-this will be accomplished using existing algorithms and expert advice from the remote sensing community as needed.
 Following data pre-processing, Landsat image interpretation can be conducted following any of several methodologies, including digital visual interpretation or digital classification.
 With advances in the quality of the data, as well as in the computing power of desktop machines, automated digital classification with human interpretation and correction is the most accurate and efficient approach to land cover change mapping.
-Selection of classification will be set based on a review of peer-reviewed methodologies and expert advice from the international remote sensing community working on regional deforestation mapping.
+Selection of classification methodologies and algorithms for mapping deforestation, forestation and forest degradation will be set based on a review of peer-reviewed methodologies and expert advice from the international remote sensing community working on regional deforestation mapping.
 All image processing methods and evaluation results will be permanently documented and recorded for verification and complete transparency.